New Student Information

 The warning or probation remains in effect until the professor of that class determines that the performance of the student has improved.

-In most M.S. classes, the instructor has the right to designate up to two students as receiving "honors in class" because of their exemplary performance.
-This is not a grade and will not appear on a student's transcript.
+In most M.S. classes, the instructor has the right to designate up to two students as receiving “honors in class” because of their exemplary performance.
+This is not a grade and will not appear on a student’s transcript.
 M.S. students are notified of the designation by the professor who awarded it via the written evaluation.
-The designation is used by the faculty in determining which students are graduated with honors from the Graduate School of Journalism.
+The designation is used by the faculty in determining which students graduate with honors from the Graduate School of Journalism.

-In addition, federal regulations mandate that the Columbia University Office of Student Financial Services maintain its own Standards for Satisfactory Academic Progress to measure students' progress toward degree completion using both qualitative and quantitative methods in accordance.
+In addition, federal regulations mandate that the Columbia University Office of Student Financial Services maintain its own Standards for Satisfactory Academic Progress to measure students’ progress toward degree completion using both qualitative and quantitative methods in accordance.
 To be eligible for financial aid, students must meet or exceed these standards.
-Failure to maintain these standards may result in suspension of a student's financial aid eligibility.
+Failure to maintain these standards may result in suspension of a student’s financial aid eligibility.
 For the Journalism School these standards are identical to the standards for a student enrolled in the same degree program at the Journalism School who is not receiving Title IV assistance.
+The SAP standards are the same for all categories of graduate students, including full-time and part-time students in a given degree program.
+For those students in the journalism degrees (Master of Science in Journalism, Master of Arts in Journalism, Master of Science in Data Journalism) the academic progress standards of the school are more stringent than those required to maintain Federal Financial Aid eligibility.
+Students failing enough classes to fall below the required 2.0 Federal Financial Aid SAP GPA are not eligible to remain enrolled.
+Therefore there is no formal policy for reestablishing financial aid eligibility for these students.

 Master of Arts: To graduate, Master of Arts students must pass all 36 points of required coursework.
 They may attempt 42.
-Students who fail the Seminar in Discipline class may not remain enrolled at the Journalism School unless they are granted special permission by the Dean of Student Affairs to retake the course the next semester it is offered.
-Students may not register for additional classes until Seminar in Discipline has been passed.
-The maximum time frame (separate from leaves of absence) is three semesters to allow students to retake a single failed class.
+Students who fail the 1st semester of Seminar in Discipline class may not remain enrolled at the Journalism School unless they are granted special permission by the Dean of Student Affairs to retake the course the next semester it is offered (the 1st Seminar in Discipline semester is offered in the fall semester only).
+Students who are granted the right to retake the course will be on academic suspension until it is offered again.
+Students may not register for additional classes until the 1st semester Seminar in Discipline has been passed.
+Students who fail the Master’s Thesis or the 2nd semester of Seminar and Discipline may not remain enrolled at the Journalism School unless they are granted special permission by the Dean of Student Affairs to retake the course the next semester it is offered (the 2nd semester of Seminar and Discipline is offered only in the spring semester; The Master’s Thesis is offered during the academic year and over the summer).
+The maximum time frame (separate from leaves of absence and academic suspensions based on when courses are offered for retaking when granted) is three semesters to allow students to retake a single failed class.
 Student Financial Services is required to use a quantitative cumulative financial aid grade point average to determine financial aid eligibility.
 All P grades are assigned a 4.0 and all F grades a 0.
 Students must maintain at least a 2.0 financial aid grade point average to remain eligible for aid.
 PLEASE NOTE: This is not an official academic grade point average.
 It will not appear on your transcript and cannot be used for employment or future education purposes.

 Dual degrees with SIPA/Business School/Law School: Students in these dual degree programs spend one academic year in residency at the Journalism School.
 During that year, they have the identical requirements and are held to the identical standards as those students enrolled in the single Master of Science degree described above.

-Dual degree in Journalism/Computer Science with School of Engineering and Applied Sciences: To graduate from this blended dual degree program, students must pass 64 points of academic work.
-Thirty-seven of those points are taken at the Journalism School and 27 are taken at the School of Engineering and Applied Sciences.
-Students are in residency for the first three semesters at the Journalism School and for the final semester at SEAS.
-Students must pass all four core journalism courses to graduate: Reporting, Master's ProjectComputer Science Journalism Seminar and one Seminar & Production course.
-Students who fail the Reporting class may not remain enrolled unless they are granted special permission by the Dean of Student Affairs at the Journalism School to retake the course the next semester it is offered.
-Students may not register for additional classes until Reporting has been passed.
 Students will receive P/F grades for their journalism course work and letter grades for their computer science course work.
 Student Financial Services is required to use a quantitative cumulative financial aid grade point average to determine financial aid eligibility.
 While in residency at the Journalism School, all P grades are assigned a 4.0 and all F grades a 0.
 Letter grades will be assigned the numeric value used at SEAS.
 Students must maintain at least a 2.0 cumulative financial aid grade point average to remain eligible for financial aid.
 Please note: For the semesters at the Journalism School, this is not an official academic grade point average.
 It will not appear on your transcript and cannot be used for employment or future education purposes.

-Knight Bagehot Certificate in Economics and Business Journalism: To receive the certificate in this single academic year program, Knight Bagehot must pass at least 11 points in fall semester; Student must pass at least 30 points in total.
+To receive the certificate in this single academic year program, Knight Bagehot must pass at least 12 points in fall semester; Students must pass at least 30 points in total.
 This program covers all tuition expenses and provides a living stipend.
 It is not Title IV Financial Aid eligible

 Maximum Timeframe